-• Migration installations from CLE 2.2 on Cray XT5 systems that have been hardware upgraded to Cray XE6 or Cray XE5 systems.
+• Migration installations from CLE 2.2 on Cray XT5 or Cray XT5m systems that have been hardware upgraded to upgraded to Cray XE systems.

 Note: This type of installation requires an initial installation with modifications to preserve Lustre file systems and reconfigure CLE for Gemini.